Behold, the powerful eyes of the world’s cutest and fluffiest hunter: your cat.

 Non-Infectious Causes of Conjunctivitis

 When you really think about it, your cat is only a foot or so off the ground.
 That means they’re constantly coming in contact with dust, dirt, pollen, and plants, which can lead to a bacterial infection or allergic reaction.
+Such allergens can be common causes of bacterial infection in many pets.
 Pay attention to your cat’s whereabouts: if you notice conjunctivitis occurring after they interact with certain plants or spaces, they could be experiencing an allergic reaction.

 Non-infectious pink eye can also be triggered by a genetic component.
 If you have a Persian or Himalayan, or a similar longhaired cat breed, they may be born with entropion, a common cat eye problem.
 Entropion is when the eyelids turn in slightly, so that the lashes rub against the eyeball and irritate the cornea.
 It’s also easy for dust and sand to get trapped in the eye and cause conjunctivitis.